 How to wait for all map tiles to load before screenshot

-The foundation of reliable map testing lies in decoupling the capture trigger from arbitrary timeouts or naive event listeners.
-Modern mapping libraries expose lifecycle hooks such as load, idle, or rendercomplete, but relying exclusively on these events is insufficient for production-grade continuous integration environments.
+The foundation of reliable map testing is decoupling the capture trigger from arbitrary timeouts or naive event listeners.
+Modern mapping libraries expose lifecycle hooks (load, idle, rendercomplete), but relying exclusively on these events is insufficient.
 Network jitter, aggressive CDN caching, dynamic data overlays, and fractional zoom calculations introduce non-deterministic rendering delays.
 A robust implementation requires intercepting the tile request lifecycle, monitoring the internal tile queue, validating GPU render completion, and enforcing strict viewport parameters before invoking the browser’s screenshot API.

 Viewport & Zoom Sync Strategies

 Viewport and zoom synchronization must precede any tile loading validation.
 Map visual regression fails when floating-point coordinate drift, fractional zoom levels, or transitional camera animations cause subpixel tile misalignment.
-Engineering teams must enforce exact center coordinates, integer zoom levels, and fixed bearing and pitch parameters.
-Disable smooth panning, inertia animations, and kinetic scrolling via library configuration to eliminate transitional rendering states that would otherwise trigger premature capture.
+Disable smooth panning, inertia animations, and kinetic scrolling via library configuration to eliminate transitional rendering states.

 For raster tile grids, fractional zoom forces the renderer to interpolate between two discrete zoom levels, creating unpredictable tile boundaries and blending artifacts.
-For vector tile implementations, enforce maxZoom and minZoom boundaries that align with the tile server’s schema to prevent out-of-range request failures.
-In practice, this requires explicit configuration before map initialization:
+Enforce maxZoom and minZoom boundaries aligned with the tile server’s schema:

 const mapConfig = {